 426 Auditorium Road, Room 150

 All data requests are subject to review and approval for compliance with FERPA and University policies.

 The University does not release student information for commercial purposes.

 The Freedom of Information Act (“FOIA”), M.C.L.
 15.231 et seq., regulates and sets requirements for the disclosure of public records by all public bodies in the state.
 FOIA provides that all public records of a public body are subject to disclosure unless specifically exempted by the Act.
 A public body may, but is not required to, withhold from disclosure those categories of public records exempt from disclosure under the Act.
-FOIA requests seeking student records, including directory information about a student, may be denied on a statutory exemption for records protected by FERPA, privacy, or other available exemptions.
+FOIA requests seeking student records may be denied based on a statutory exemption for records protected by FERPA, privacy, or other available exemptions.
 All FOIA requests must be submitted to: